IanSaunders/ultradaemon/docs/index.md

 #### CP3 &rarr; CP8  <small>(39.5 to 96.2kms)</small>
 ###### Aid stations: Reigate Hill, Caterham, Botley Hill, Knockholt Pound, Wrotham

 After stepping across the very scenic river stones we launched ourselves up Box Hill.
-Having heard so much about Box Hill, and memories of the soul destroying hills during the Oner, I was pleasantly surprised with the gradient and distance - in no time and limited heart-rate elevation we were at the top enjoying the lovely views.
+Having heard so much about Box Hill, and memories of the soul destroying hills during the ONER, I was pleasantly surprised with the gradient and distance - in no time and limited heart-rate elevation we were at the top enjoying the lovely views.
 An unexpected shout at the top and a work colleague, Aubone, was there cheering us on!
 A handshake, quick photo and off we shot.

 <div class="row">
   <div class="col-md-12">